It’s a question that we get asked a lot. Should you ride your road bike or a Tri bike at Tremblant?

 So how accurate can BBS be?
 Check it out below!

-We took a power file from a ride Coach Alan did along the Aviation Parkway in full race setup and ran it through BBS’s aero-analyzer to get an estimate of his drag coefficient, the number that measures how aerodynamic a rider is.
-We then plugged his actual race weight and the average power he produced during the event into BBS.
+We took a power file from a ride Coach Alan did along the Aviation Parkway in Ottawa, ON in full race setup and ran it through BBS’s aero-analyzer to get an estimate of his drag coefficient, the number that measures how aerodynamic a rider is.
+We then took the drag coefficient estimation from this test ride and the average power he produced during a recent race into BBS.

-Based on his aerodynamic calculations, average power, the historic weather on race day, and the terrain, the app produced an estimated bike split for the 90k bike course as 2:29:32.
+Based on the aerodynamic calculations, average power, the historic weather on race day, and the terrain, the app produced an estimated bike split for the 90k bike course as 2:29:32.

 Alan’s actual split time was 2:29:30.
 That’s a 2s difference between actual vs calculated.